PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-08 14:04:07
+Last updated: 2024-04-08 14:04:40
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian